Colorado Tax Structure Changes

-The State of Colorado has been busy this legislative session with respect to its tax structure.
-Of particular note, and the subject of this article, are two of its bigger sales tax related law changes – (1) local business licenses (i.e., registrations) in the home rule cities, and (2) new civil penalties related to certain refund claims.
+The State of Colorado has actively reshaped its tax structure during this legislative session.
+Of particular note are two significant sales tax-related law changes.
+(1) local business licenses (i.e., registrations) in the home rule cities.
+(2) new civil penalties related to certain refund claims.

 Home Rule Local Business Licenses

-With the signing of Senate Bill 32 by Governor Polis on April 21, 2022, Colorado is taking steps to simplify its onerous sales tax compliance and administration for retailers.
-The changes apply to retailers without physical presence or with only incidental physical presence in local taxing jurisdictions in which they make retail sales.
+House Bill 1118, signed into law on April 21, 2022, introduces civil penalties for incomplete, duplicative, or baseless refund claims.
+The changes apply to retailers without physical presence.
+It also applies to sellers with only incidental physical presence in local taxing jurisdictions in which they make retail sales.
 The Colorado Department of Revenue’s electronic tax administration infrastructure, including the electronic sales and use tax simplification system known as SUTS, can be used by local taxing jurisdictions to make the imposition, collection, and administration of local sales and use taxes collected by such retailers.

-Within Senate Bill 32, the new law provides that beginning July 1, 2022, each local jurisdiction (i.e., home rule city) is required to grant a general business license1, free of charge, to such retailers who have a state standard retail license issued by the state, so long as the local jurisdiction has not previously revoked the retailer’s general business license due to noncompliance.
+The new law provides that beginning July 1, 2022, each local jurisdiction (i.e., home rule city) is required to grant a general business license1.
+These should be free of charge to such retailers who have a state standard retail license issued by the state,.
+This is a long as the local jurisdiction has not previously revoked the retailer’s general business license due to noncompliance.

 Additionally, starting July 1, 2023, a local taxing jurisdiction is prohibited from requiring a retailer with a state-issued standard retail license to apply separately to the local taxing jurisdiction for a general business license.
 If the local jurisdiction requires a general business license, it will automatically issue one at no charge using information provided by SUTS.